exasol/sqlalchemy-exasol/doc/user_guide/examples/index.rst

 Here we group and present the code for our examples.
-While there are docstrings and comments in the code to provide context, please look to our :ref:`getting_started` guide, pages in :ref:`features`, and the
+While there are docstrings and comments in the code to provide context, please look to our :ref:`getting_started` guide, sub-pages in :ref:`features`, and the
 `general documentation of SQLAlchemy <https://docs.sqlalchemy.org/en/20/>`_ for a more detailed walkthrough.